 - Stroll down to the lovely harbourside (15-20 mins) for boat trips, art-house films at The Watershed, multimedia exhibitions at The Arnolfini, city history at the M-shed, and Brunel's first masterpiece: the SS Great Britain steam liner, brilliantly brought back to life

-- Brunel's other masterpiece, the famous Suspension Bridge, is a stiff 20-min ride on a yellow Yobike (or 15 on a scooter); nip up to the Observatory for the best views over bridge and gorge
+- Brunel's other masterpiece, the famous Suspension Bridge, is a 15-minute scooter ride away (Voi e-scooters are readily available for hire across all of Bristol); nip up to the Observatory for the best views over bridge and gorge

 - While you're there, browse the upmarket boutiques of Clifton Village; or book a swim-and-spa in the refurbished Victorian Lido